lalitmohit/CreditSea/README.md

    - Loans not marked "APPROVED" are shown to verifiers for verification.

 3. **Admin Controls:**
-   - Admins can view both PENDING and VERIFIED loans.
+   - Admins can view both VERIFIED, APPROVED AND REJECTED loans.
    - Approve or reject the loans.
    - Reset loan statuses when necessary.